 The French Bulldogs is America’s favorite toy companion.
 Bred to be energetic and lively with an easy-going demeanor, Frenchies have taken the world by storm.
-But if you’re a parent, you may be wondering how they fare with children.
+But if you’re a parent, you may be wondering how they’ll interact with children.

-So, are French Bulldogs good with kids?
-French Bulldogs are excellent companions for kids of all ages!
+French Bulldogs are excellent companions for kids of all ages.
 According to the ATTS, they have one of the most stable dog temperaments with a passing rate of 96.2%.
-Combined with their playful nature, patience and affection, Frenchies often thrive with children in the home.
+Combined with their playful nature, patience and affection, French Bulldogs often thrive with children of the home.

 RECOMMENDED: 50 Best Dogs for Children

 - 4 Reasons Why Frenchies Are Great For Kids

 - Potential Dangers of Frenchies with Kids

 From looks alone, the French Bulldog looks far from a threat.
 After all, they’re small dogs with a vibrant smile – nearly all the time.
 But when you examine the temperament of the breed, you’ll understand that kids and Frenchies are a match made in heaven.

 The dog breed’s temperament, in our opinion, is one of the most crucial factors in determining the kid-friendliness of the breed.
 Kids can be rowdy, noisy and often times, unpredictable.
 It’s a huge reason why dogs need a temperament that’s stable.

 And according to the ATTS, the French Bulldog has just that.
 In a temperament test, these dogs scored a passing rate of 96.2% on average.
 For reference, the average among all breeds is just 83.4%!
 As such, it’s hard to get a Frenchie to show aggression.